 The Executive Group meets formally on a monthly basis, and more frequently as required, to discuss and resolve the major policy, supervisory and strategic issues facing APRA at the time.
 It also holds management group meetings with APRA’s senior management at least weekly for high-level information sharing and decisions on more routine supervisory and organisational matters.

 APRA has a Risk Management and Audit Committee that provides independent assurance and assistance to the APRA members on APRA’s risk, control and compliance framework, and its external accountability responsibilities.

-The Committee comprises an external chair (with casting vote), one external member, one member of APRA’s Executive Group and one Executive General Manager (on a one-year rotation).
-In addition, regular attendees at committee meetings are the General Manager Risk Assessment and Internal Audit, the Chief Financial Officer and a representative of the Australian National Audit Office.
+The Committee comprises an external chair (with casting vote), one external member, and one a member of APRA’s Executive Group.
+In addition, regular attendees at committee meetings are one of the Executive General Managers, the General Manager Risk Assessment Management and Internal Audit, the Chief Financial Officer and a representative of the Australian National Audit Office.
 The Chairman of APRA may attend by invitation.